 Quid Pro Quo Contributions of More Than $75

-- a statement that the donor can deduct, for tax purposes, only the difference between the value of the donation and the value of any gift premium received.
+- A statement that the donor can deduct, for tax purposes, only the difference between the value of the donation and the value of any gift premium received.

-- a good faith estimate of the fair market value of the gift premium given to the donor in exchange for the donation.
+- A good faith estimate of the fair market value of the gift premium given to the donor in exchange for the donation.
 You may use any reasonable method to determine the fair market value of the premium, as long as you do so in good faith.

 "Thank you for your generous donation of $150.
 Please note that only the portion of your contribution that exceeds the value of any gifts you receive is tax-deductible.
 The estimated fair market value of your gift, two concert tickets, is $50 total."

-For example, you might provide a coffee cup or tote bag branded with your logo for a gift of $500 or more.
+For example, you might provide a coffee cup or calendar branded with your logo for a gift of $100 or more.
 The value of the gift will be of "insubstantial benefit."
-Be sure to check the IRS website for up-to-date information about this as the figure can change in line with inflation.
+Be sure to check the IRS website for up-to-date information about this, as the figure can change in line with inflation.

 Contributions of $250 or More